 The practice of Catalytic Listening is all about the power of listening for that potential from the people around us and ourselves!
 (The graphic on the right shows how Catalytic Listening fits into Catalytic Thinking overall.
 Click on the image to enlarge it.)

-Catalytic Listening: Bringing Out the Best in People in Difficult Situations
+Catalytic Listening: Bringing Out the Best in People in Any Situation

 Sometimes people are just being people – whether that is at a staff meeting or the dinner table.
 Then there are times when people find themselves in situations that are making them uncomfortable, unhappy, or worse.